venkataallam/Agentic-AI-Powered-Incident-Resolution-System/README.md

 ## What This Does

 An **Agentic AI-powered AIOps platform** that automates and governs the entire incident lifecycle — from detection and root cause analysis to remediation, validation, and continuous learning — while maintaining strict human-in-the-loop controls for enterprise trust and safety.
+This project transforms IT operations from reactive troubleshooting → intelligent, self-improving automation.
 The platform integrates **IBM Cloud Pak for AIOps**, **GPT OSS 120B via Groq**, **Watson Orchestrate**, **ServiceNow**, **Microsoft Teams**, and **Cisco Catalyst 8000** into a cohesive, production-grade system capable of resolving complex multi-domain incidents across network, infrastructure, platform, and application layers.

 ### Key Characteristics